 The weather in Alaska can vary a great deal, rain, storms, snow, and sunshine are all possible, so hunters should take care to pack the correct equipment and be well prepared to meet the conditions they are likely to meet during the time of year they visit.
 We will, of course, give you good advice on what to pack for your tour.

-Latin Name: Ovis dalli Subspecies: Dall Sheep (Ovis d. dalli): Alaska, Yukon and northern B.C.
+Scientific Name: Ovis dalli Subspecies: Dall Sheep (Ovis d. dalli): Alaska, Yukon and northern B.C.
 Stone Sheep (Ovis d. stonei): Southern Yukon and northern B.C.
 Habitat: Alpine pasture above the treeline up to 2.500 m.
 Description: Middle-sized wild sheep weighing around 120 kg and measuring up to1,05 m. over the shoulder, reaching a total body length of 1,55 m.
-The coat is almost pure white in...Read more
+The coat is almost pure white...Read more

 From Anchorage you will fly to the town of Kodiak on Kodiak Island.
 Depending on the flight times and the weather conditions you may need to spend the night in a hotel.
 You will then fly out to the hunting district, whose main camp lies on a bay.
 There are large populations of Kodiak-brown bears, mountain goat and Blacktail-deer.
 The hunting district is enormous, consisting of mountain ranges and...Read more